Thursday, December 26, 2024

 Another aside: on our Alaska Cruise (2015), when we stopped at Ketchikan (population around 8K), there were 5 cruise boats of a similar size docked all at once!
 How do these small port towns survive the onslaught of so many tourists?

-So we decide to join the wait list for table.
+So we decide to join the wait list for a table.
 The greeter takes our name and tells us a table should be ready in an hour or so.
 Kate explores the nearby Market Building and waits with the car; I go for a bit of a march to explore the town and take some photos.
 I walk down to the waterfront where there's a large green space at Confederation Landing.
 There are lots of ocean side restaurants, it's a lovely day, but they're all pretty busy with the guests from the Emerald Princess.
 Around the waterfront a bit is an area called Peake's Quay (with Dave's Lobster and COWS Peakes) with many more restaurants and shops.
 From there, along George Street, I find my way to St Dunstan's Basilica and at the top of the street is the PEI Parliament.
 Unfortunately the Parliament building is under renovation so there's not much to see there.

 Across the street from the Basilica there's a statue of two guys chatting, the John Hamilton Greys statues, which recreates a fictionalized conversation by two characters with the same name who were at the PEI conference that led to the confederation of Canada in 1867.
 It's life sized and casual; they're talking over a barrel.
 It's not on a pedestal, it's just there on the sidewalk, so you can join in their discussions should you wish.